Diplomatic Model

 • the web component for editing visual catalogs of hints with their animations (hint designer).
 This is added to provide a more effective tool to design hints visually with SVG code, create and test GSAP-based animations, manage hint variables for placeholder resolution, and save/load hint data to/from JSON files.

-🚀 Once completed, we will provide a link to these components and their documentation.
-Meanwhile, you can experiment with the hint designer in the vanilla HTML page at http://gve-hint-designer.surge.sh.
+🚀 You can experiment with the hint designer in the vanilla HTML page at http://gve-hint-designer.surge.sh.
 If you inspect the page’s source code, you will see that all what it takes to embed in it the full-blown editor is adding its tag like <gve-hint-designer></gve-hint-designer>.
 The demo contains a bit more code just to load some preset data (hints and animations) to play with.

 Let us summarize and see how the symbolic visualization model is used with a mock example.
 This uses a very simple fake text, but designed so that it covers all operation types, and shows many visual features derived from real-world documents in the VEdition project.